blackberry/Cascades-Community-Samples/HolidayTrain/README.md

 # Holiday Train

-The purpos of this code is to share the Bluetooth remote control as used in the BatBerry and for my holiday train.
+The purpose of this code is to share the Bluetooth remote control as used in the BatBerry and for my holiday train.
 It could be the basis for controlling... anything...

 ## Hardware